-On an individual level, we all encounter challenges that life throws at us, both at work and in our personal lives.
-And we cope with adversity in different ways.
-Some people seem to flow through difficulties relatively unscathed, while others appear to crumble under the burden as if carrying a heavy rucksack on their back.
+Although the pandemic has an impact, on a more mundane level, we all encounter the challenges that life throws at us at work and in our personal lives.
+We cope with adversity in different ways; some people seem to flow through difficulties relatively unscathed, while others appear to crumble under the burden.
 As with many things in life, it’s not just the event, it’s how we react and relate to the difficulty that makes a difference.